 Join us on an expertly guided tour along the Road to Hana, stopping for highlights that will make your jaw drop!
 Your driver knows every nook and cranny along the way and will share what areas are best to visit for the current conditions.
 Once you’ve driven the Road to Hana with a professional tour, you’ll never do it any other way!

 With trails winding through over 1,400 acres of wild West Maui land, Maui Off-Road Adventures UTV tour is one of the island’s most exciting adventure activities.
 Ramble through unkept dirt trails on the slopes of the West Maui Mountains and take in stunning views that only a select few have access to.
 On each tour, guests are provided with the opportunity to learn about the rare plant and animal life of the West Maui Mountains.
 Be prepared to get dirty!
 The hills above West Maui are famous for their red dirt, and tours operate rain or shine!

 Ride leisurely downhill for 26 miles with jaw-dropping views of Maui.
-These self-guided Haleakala Bike tours allows you the freedom to stop at anytime for photos on the side of the road and grab a coffee or a bite to eat at a deli, restaurant or snack stop.
+These self-guided Haleakala Bike tours allow you the freedom to stop at any time for photos on the side of the road and grab a coffee or a bite to eat at a deli, restaurant, or snack stop.
 This is the best price for an expertly narrated van ride up and then experiencing the thrill of this world-famous Maui bike ride down.